TobiasHeOl/kasearch/README.md

 <div align="center">

-# KA-Search: Rapid and exact sequence identity search of known antibodies
+# KA-Search: Rapid and exhaustive sequence identity search of known antibodies

 </div>

-In antibody therapeutic drug discovery, finding antibodies with similar sequence, or complementary determining regions (CDR) as an antibody of interest is a convenient method for understanding ones drug.
-A simple and often used approach for finding similar sequences is using sequence identity, either for the whole sequence or CDRs.
-However, with the current and ever-growing size of available antibody sequences, searching against all known antibodies is becoming ever the more difficult.
-The Observed Antibody Space (OAS) database currently contains 1.7 billion antibody sequences.
-A tool optimized for this specific task is therefore relevant for speeding up this process and making it feasible.
+Antibodies with similar amino acid sequences, especially in the complementary-determining regions (CDRs), often share certain properties.
+It is often powerful to compare the sequence of an antibody of interest against natural antibody repertoires, as finding similar antibodies in nature can indicate likely specificity or immunogenicity.
+However, as the number of available antibody repertoire sequences has exceeded a billion and is continuing to grow, repertoire mining for highly similar sequences has become increasingly computationally expensive.
+Existing approaches are limited by either being low-throughput, non-exhaustive, not antibody-specific, or only searching against entire chain sequences.
+Therefore, there is a need for a specialized tool, optimized for a rapid and exhaustive search of any antibody region against all known antibodies, to better utilize the full number of available repertoire sequences.

-Here, we introduce Known Antibody Search (KA-Search), a tool for rapid search of similar whole chain, CDRs and CDR3 antibodies in the OAS database.
-We demonstrate how with a prepared target dataset, KA-Search can be used to find the N most similar antibodies from a dataset of 1.7 billion antibodies within ~22 mins on 6 CPUs.
-Further, for convenience, a user can create their own database to search against, utilizing the same functionality and speed on in-house data.
+Here, we introduce Known Antibody Search (KA-Search), a tool that allows for rapid search of the 1.7 billion antibodies in the Observed Antibody Space (OAS) database by sequence identity across either the whole chain, the CDRs, or a user defined antibody region.
+KA-Search can be used to find the most similar sequences from OAS within 20 minutes using 5 CPUs.
+We demonstrate how KA-Search can be used to obtain new insights about an antibody of interest.
+KA-Search is freely available at https://github.com/oxpig/kasearch.

 -----------